UCLL-PR2/exercises/10-exam-information/01-practice-exam/01-practice-exam-info.md

 * 00_MBI04H_Programming2_PRACTICE_EXAM_coversheet.pdf
   * This is the coversheet which was available printed before the practice exam began.
   * At the real exam in June (and 2nd exam chance in August/September), you will find a coversheet similar to this printed on the desk when you enter.
-You can read this before the exam begins.
+You should read this before the exam begins.
 * assignment.md
   * This file includes the description of the exercises you will need to solve for the (practice) exam.
 * filesystem.py